AHuelskamp/.myconf/readme.md

    `cd ~ && git clone --separate-git-dir=$HOME/.myconf git@github.com:TessHuelskamp/.myconf.git temp`

-1. Copy the files you want over into your home directory ( `cp temp/.ssh/config ~/.ssh/config` )
+1. Copy the files you want over into your home directory ( e.g., `cp temp/.aliases ~/.aliases` )
-1. Ensure that this line (below) is sourced in your login to tell git how to work with your home direcotry.
-This line should already be in your aliases file if you copied if over in an earlier step.
+1. Make sure that this line (below) is sourced in your login scripts so git knows how to interact with your home direcotry.
    - `alias config='/usr/bin/git --git-dir=$HOME/.myconf/ --work-tree=$HOME'`
+   > **Note:** This line should already be in your `~/.aliases` file if you copied that over in an earlier step.
-1. Source the `~/.aliases` file
+1. `source` the `~/.aliases` file
-1. Configure your `config` git directory **not** to show untracked files by default (in this case the untracked files would be the entirity of your home directory :) )
+1. Configure your `config` git directory **not** to show untracked files by default (in this case those untracked files would be the entirity of your home directory :) )
    `config config status.showUntrackedFiles no`
-   > Note that you'll need to manually add new files to this setup (e.g., any new `~/bin/exes` or `~/.configs` ).
+   > **Note:** You'll need to remember to add any new files to this setup (e.g., any new `~/bin/exes` or `~/.configs`) because git won't prompt you to do that.

-# Note on difference between bash_profile and zshrc
+# Note on the difference between bash_profile and zshrc

 The latest mac update changed the default shell from bash to zsh.
 I switched over to zshrc as my main shell since I don't have a strong opinion between the two shells.

 I moved all of the aliases from `~/.bash_profile` into `~/.aliases` and had both the `~/.bash_profile` and `~/.zshrc` file source that aliases file.

-> **Note that this setup means that `~/.aliases` should be a terminal node in a `source` tree.** If you mess that up, speaking from experience, you'll create an infinite `source` loop that'll block you from logging into an interactive terminal shell :) (If you _do_ create a forever loop you can fix it by running `rm ~/.aliases` from a "New Command" window in `Terminal`)
+> **Note that this setup means that `~/.aliases` should be a terminal node in a `source` tree.** If you mess that up, speaking from experience :p , you'll create an infinite `source` loop that'll block you from logging into an interactive terminal shell :) (If you _do_ create a forever loop you can fix it by running `rm ~/.aliases` from a "New Command" window in `Terminal`)

-# General New System Todos
+# General new system TODOs

 - Terminal configurations
   - Option as a meta key